gstavrinos/calc-inertia/README.md

 # calc_inertia.py
-With an object's STL file and mass, calculate its inertia, based on its bounding box.
+With an object's STL file and mass, calculate its inertia, based on its bounding box, in mass \* dimension \* scale.
 The output is URDF-ready.

 ## Dependencies (Compatible with both Python2 and Python3)
 * numpy-stl (sudo pip install numpy-stl)

 ## Command line params
 * 1: STL file
-* 2: Mass
+* 2: Mass (in kg)
-* 3: Scale (in acese you are scaling your model before use)
+* 3: Scale (in acese you are scaling your model before use)(= 0.000001 if stl is in mm)

 ## Example
 `python calc_inertia.py "/home/gstavrinos/meshes/model.stl" 0.025 1`